ckamps/2232-defiance/content/03-the-home/index.md

 ## Optional accessory structure

-Take advantage of an already approved county variance to build your own detached accessory structure on the property.
+Take advantage of an already approved county variance to build an accessory structure on the property.
 For example, you could build a detached garage or pole barn to augment the existing garage.
+Per the county development ordinance, the maximum size is of an accessory structure for the 5.25-acre parcel in the agricultural district of the county is 4,800 sq ft.

+See the [St Charles County Unified Development Ordinance](https://ecode360.com/27756317) for details on accessory structure requirements.

+{{< lightgallery id="accessory" filter="images/accessory/*" size="600x400 q75" >}}

 ## Construction